skreimeyer/NPDES-Report/report.md

 >The co-permittees shall ensure the establishment or availability of a program to collect used motor vehicle fluids for recycle or proper disposal.
 The program will identify locations where used vehicle fluids may be taken for recycling or disposal in accordance with state requirements.
 The City of Little Rock will publicize materials which can be recycled or disposed, times available to the public for using the facilities, and locations.
 The annual report shall include the amount of materials collected (weight or volume), the amount of money used for advertising, the method of advertising used to inform the public, and the overall cost of the program.

 ## 3.7.1.1 ARDOT Motor Vehicle Fluids<a name="3.7.1.1-ARDOT-Motor-Vehicle-Fluids"></a>
 ARDOT implemented a program to recycle automotive oil as well as oil from its equipment before March 1, 1997.
-During the 2018, 1,035 gallons of oil and gas products were recycled from equipment used by crews working in Little Rock.
+During the 2018, 1,035 gallons of oil and gas products as well as 12,259 gallons of antifreeze were recycled from equipment used by crews working in Little Rock.

 ## 3.7.1.2 Little Rock Motor Vehicle Fluids<a name="3.7.1.2-Little-Rock-Motor-Vehicle-Fluids"></a>
- In Little Rock, 7,644 gallons of oil, antifreeze and gasoline were collected by the RRWRD Green Station in 2018.
-Recycling of motor vehicle fluids is promoted at the sustainability summit and other speaking events by the City sustainability officer as well as on social media and LRTV.
-The City does not collect itemized costs of advertising for motor vehicle fluid recycling.
+The City of Little Rock operates and services a substantial fleet of vehicles ranging from police cars to sweepers.
+The Fleet Services department maintains contracts with waste disposal professionals to manage the large volume of motor vehicle fluids necessary to operate and maintain the City's motor pool.

+In an effort to reduce emissions, some of the City of Little Rock's motorpool run on compressed natural gas (CNG).
+A fueling and service station for these vehicles is located at 501 Ferry Street.
+Motor vehicle waste from this facility is summarized below:
 ### Recycled Automotive Waste from CNG Facility<a name="Recycled-Automotive-Waste-from-CNG-Facility"></a>
 | Material | Quantity | Measure |
 |---|---|---|